 Option Example Description allocator VirtualAllocEx The preferred method to allocate memory in the remote process.
 Specify VirtualAllocEx or NtMapViewOfSection.
 The NtMapViewOfSection option is for same-architecture injection only.
-VirtualAllocEx is always used for cross-arch memory allocations. min_alloc 4096 Minimum amount of memory to request for injected content startrwx false Use RWX as initial permissions for injected content.
-Alternative is RW. userwx false Use RWX as final permissions for injected content.
+VirtualAllocEx is always used for cross-arch memory allocations. bof_allocator VirtualAlloc The preferred method to allocate memory in the current process to execute a BOF.
+Specify VirtualAlloc, MapViewOfFile, or HeapAlloc. bof_reuse_memory true Reuse the allocated memory for subsequent BOF executions otherwise release the memory.
+Memory will be cleared when not in use.
+If the available amount of memory is not large enough it will be released and allocated with the larger size. min_alloc 4096 Minimum amount of memory to request for injected or BOF content. startrwx false Use RWX as initial permissions for injected or BOF content.
+Alternative is RW.
+When BOF memory is not in use the permissions will be set based on this setting. userwx false Use RWX as final permissions for injected or BOF content.
 Alternative is RX.